gravity9-tech/mongo-cse/README.md

 * Storing the worker's collection name, partition and resumeToken
 * Making sure the number of partitions is maintained.
 If you need to re-partition the change streams - they will need to start over from the beginning of the change stream.
 You can modify the configs manually in those collections but it is not advised.

+This means that the MongoDB user needs to be able to create collections (or write to those collections if you create them manually).

 ### Distributed environments

 As of version 1.0.0 it is not yet possible to spread partitions across multiple JVMs.
 However, such a feature is planned for future releases.

-Version 1.0.0 enables you, however, to handle change streams from different collections on different JVMs.
+Version 1.0.0 enables you, however, to handle change streams from different collections on different JVMs as MongoCDCManager's created for different collections are completely independent.

+### MongoDB versions

+This library was tested with the following MongoDB versions but should be working with all higher ones too:

+* 4.4

+We will try and expand the list with tests on other versions in the future.